 1. Brooks Glycerin 17

-Although the Brooks Glycerin 16 is an ideal neutral shoe (this term refers to pronation), it works equally well for heel strikers.
-The heel-to-toe drop is 11.8 mm, giving you plenty of cushion when you land.
+The Brooks Glycerin 17 is a cushioned, neutral shoe (this term refers to pronation).
+Because of its high cushioning, it works well for heel strikers.
+The heel-to-toe drop is 11.8 mm, giving you plenty of padding when you land.
 This can also be more comfortable for people with tight Achilles tendons or plantar fasciitis.

 These shoes incorporate Brooks’ DNA Loft foam, which has more air in it than previous versions.
 This makes for a lighter, more responsive shoe.
 It’s also a little springier than it used to be.

 You’ll transition easily from heel to toe, propelling yourself through your gait with minimal effort.
 The grooves in the outsole help with this transition and let your foot flex as needed.
 The turned-up toe rolls you right into your next step.

 Even though these shoes have plenty of cushion, they don’t feel clunky.
 You’ll connect with the road and move forward with ease.

 The outsole has HPR Plus rubber on the heel.
 This abrasive material provides added protection and shock-absorption where you need it most, and helps delay the inevitable heel-wear than heel strikers see at the backs of their shoes.

 - High heel-to-toe drop